redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `tags`

-tags to add to each metric sent to influx.
+global tags added to each metric.

 Type: `object`